doristori123/blog-theme/_posts/2021-03-05-how-banks-create-money.md

 However, if the seller is with a different bank gets a bit more complicated.
 The sellers bank needs to receive money so that it can mark up the seller's account.
 But sending a truck full of money to another bank whenever there is a transaction seems like a hassle.

 What banks could do is that every bank would have an account at every other bank.
 However, it is obvious that this system doesn't scale very well.
 That's where the central bank comes in, as a bank for the banks.
 Each bank will hold reserves at the central bank and interbank settlements will happen by moving around or lending reserves between accounts at the central bank.

-Link to creating your own currency and the free banking era.

-Talk about trust.

 ## How do we make sure banks don't create too much credit?